 Amadeus – Poicephalus Senegal

-My name is Amedeus, just like the composer, I’m a Poicephalus Senegal.
-Anyone can tell you what an unusual and beautiful bird I am.
+My name is Amadeus, just like the composer, I’m a Poicephalus Senegal.
 I was rescued in 2012, from a less than harmonic situation and now I am looking for someone who will make music with me now that I have something to sing about!
 I am a reserved and quiet older gentleman, but I’ve been known to hang upside down in my cage and beat up my toys just like the youngsters.
 When I’m sleepy, I love to just rest my beak on your finger and doze off.

 Dozer – Umbrella Cockatoo

 Dozer is lucky to be an “out of jail bird”.
 This handsome guy came to TGF along with two other cockatoos, transferred from another CO shelter when the owner went to jail.
 He’s in beautiful feather, his big dark eyes grab your attention, and his personality and antics bring smiles to many.
 Dozer is generally comfortable with people and likes to keep himself busy foraging and being an amateur carpenter with plenty of wood to churn into toothpicks.

 Biff – Blue Fronted Amazon